 Interprofessional collaboration allows career counselors to effect social change to their full potential, offer improved services to clients, and increase access to employment opportunities.
 The Transtheoretical Model can offer career counselors a roadmap to succeed in interprofessional collaboration while demonstrating prevention, development, and strength-based holistic approaches to concerns.

 #3-11 Breaking Down Silos: The Campus as Laboratory

 Developing the professional capacities of students doesn't always mean creating programming and initiatives that live within the career services office.
 In our office, it means finding points of integration and partnerships across campus.
 In this interactive session, learn how the campus is used as a laboratory for professional development.

-Heather Lefkowitz and Amy Bugno, Center for Student Professional Development at Vanderbilt University
+Heather Lefkowitz and Amy Bugno, Vanderbilt University